 safer spaces

-First published: March 2017 • Last updated: August 2024
+First published: March 2017 • Last updated: December 2025

 These texts were initially drafted with inspiration and support from other swing dance communities (especially Swing Dance Sydney in Australia).
 You are welcome to use the texts on this page for the benefit of your community.